MicrosoftDocs/windows-insider/wip/feedback.md

 - **Loss of productivity**
 - **Other**

 8. Next, under the **Attachments** section, you can attach any related information you have.
-In certain categories and subcategories, we need certain diagnostics attached with your report to take action.
+In certain categories and subcategories, we need certain diagnostics attached with your report to take action, but we always recommend recreating your problem.
 [Learn more about what you need to include with certain categories.](./feedback-categories.md)

-- **Attach a screenshot** - If you're describing a problem that can be seen visually, always attach a screenshot.
-If it's a new issue, they are incredibly important for us to be able to understand and investigate, especially if we can't reproduce the issue ourselves.
+- **Attach a screenshot** - If you're describing a problem that can be seen visually, always attach a screenshot or recreate your problem.
+If it's a new issue, these are incredibly important for us to be able to understand and investigate, especially if we can't reproduce the issue ourselves.
 Press **Ctrl** + **V** to paste an image from your clipboard or go to where you're seeing the issue and press **Win** + **PrtScn** to take a screenshot that gets saved to your **Pictures** > **Screenshots folder**.
 Then **Choose a screenshot** to attach the file.

 - **Attach a file** - Select this to use File Explorer to find and attach the file you'd like to submit with your feedback.
 This is great for attaching a video recording of your issue.